Jon Stewart's Success and Achievements in Timeline

 In 2012, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.

-2013: Emmy Awards to The Colbert Report
+2013: The Colbert Report Wins Primetime Emmy Awards

 July 12, 2019: House Approves 9/11 Victim Compensation Fund Bill

-On July 12, 2019, the House approved the 9/11 Victim Compensation Fund bill overwhelmingly (402-12).
-Stewart had been a vocal advocate and supporter of the bill.
+On July 12, 2019, the House overwhelmingly approved the bill for the 9/11 Victim Compensation Fund with a vote of 402–12.

 December 16, 2019: Awarded the Bronze Medallion